-3.11 The Proposed Development will be car-free to reflect the highly accessible location of the Site, in accordance with Policy T6.1 of the London Plan 2021 and Policy T2 of the Camden Local Plan.
+- 3.9 The Proposed Development will be car-free to reflect the highly accessible location of the Site, in accordance with Policy T6.1 of the London Plan 2021 and Policy T2 of the Camden Local Plan. - 3.10 In accordance with the pre-application advice received, a legal agreement will be secured against the planning permission to prevent users of the development from obtaining parking permits.